jillesvangurp/inbot-utils/README.md

 # Changelog
+- 1.29
+  - Extract sign method in JwtTokenCreate service so users can use a custom builder.
 - 1.28
   - Add some helpers for creating and verifying JWT tokens and dealing with elliptic curve key pairs
 - 1.27